 Note: It is important to review all these causes individually until the root case is discovered and resolved

-An open/insufficient fillet occurs when the bond with the solder between the lead and the pad is incomplete .
+An open joint, or otherwise known as an insufficient joint, occurs when the bond with the solder between the lead and the pad is incomplete .

 Solder balling occurs when tiny solder balls appear outside of metal pads on a PCB board.
 They can appear around the edge of the flux residue after reflowing, or they might be stuck around fine pitch lands .